-We’re going to teach you the goal of the game, the card values, and what choices you must make during a hand.
+Below you can find a detailed description of the rules of blackjack.
+This step-by-step guide covers the goal of the game, the card values, and what choices you must make during a hand.

-Sometimes the game is called 21 since that’s the best hand you can get.
+The objective is to beat the dealer’s hand by scoring 21 or as close to 21 as possible without going over.
 When any hand goes over 21, that is called a bust.
-The goal of blackjack is to beat the dealer and not bust.
+The goal is to beat the dealer and not bust.
 You can do this in two ways:

 - Have a higher hand than the dealer